St Patrick’s Day in Aberdeen is one of the best nights in the year to hit the pubs for a pint of Guinness… as long as you’re not after a quiet one.

 4. The Dutch Mill

-Way over on the other side of the city on Queen’s Road, you can always guarantee a superb pint of Guinness at The Dutch Mill.
+Way over on the other side of the city, on Queen’s Road, you can always guarantee a superb pint of Guinness at The Dutch Mill.

 If you book, which I’d advise, you can even get some great local food to go with it as well.

-But if you’re just out for some bevvies, not only is there loads of space for standing or seating beverage enjoyment indoors, they’ve also got expansive outdoor areas, covered in the front if it’s (most likely) raining and cold, and an open area out back.
+But if you’re just out for some bevvies, not only is there loads of space for standing or seated beverage enjoyment indoors, they’ve also got expansive outdoor areas, covered in the front if it’s (most likely) raining and cold, and an open area out back.

 5. The Grill